jkstudio99/KhontamwebAngularTest-V.1.0.0/README.md

-# Creating a README.md file content based on the provided information

-readme_content = """
 # KhontamwebAngularTest-V.1.0.0

 This is the front-end application for `KhontamWebAPI`, designed for managing product data, including product creation, viewing, updating, and deletion.
 Built with Angular, the application interacts with the `KhontamWebAPI` backend and utilizes MySQL for data storage and Cloudinary for media management.